Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 <img src="02-single_heatmap_files/figure-html/cell_fun-1.png" width="624" style="display: block; margin: auto;" />

-As you may see, when setting the non-standard parameter `rect_gp = gpar(type = "none")`, the clustering is performed but nothing is drawn on the heatmap body.
+As you may see in previous plot, when setting the non-standard parameter `rect_gp = gpar(type = "none")`, the clustering is performed but nothing is drawn on the heatmap body.

 Similar as `cell_fun`, `layer_fun` also needs seven arguments, but they are all in vector form: